Looking to find out how long the effects of CBD will last? Keep reading below to find out more.

 The Method of Ingestion

 How you take CBD will of course influences how long it stays in your system.
 CBD comes in many different forms.
-At Cannabidiol Life we have extract in oils, gummies, and even bath bombs.
+At Cannabidiol Life we have extracted natural CBD oils, gummies, and even CBD bath bombs.
 Further in the article we will discuss each product category and analyze how long it will take for the body to feel the effects of CBD and to process/eliminate it.

 Earlier when it was said that CBD is fat-soluble, this meant that it is stored and processed within fat cells.
 With any supplement, vitamin, or nutrient that is fat-soluble body mass index or BMI comes into play.
 Someone with a low body weight that is in shape will metabolize or burn fat faster than someone that is more sedentary.
 With a lower BMI, CBD would stay in the body for less time, process more efficiently, and be expelled more quickly.
 CBD research is still in its infancy, but existing reports have demonstrated this to be true.

-If CBD is processed faster in someone with a lower BMI, than it follows that an active lifestyle also would lead to CBD being processed faster, and expelled quicker.
-A higher metabolic rate, means fat is being processed faster and consequently so is CBD.
-If ones lifestyle includes plenty of fruits and vegetables, especially those high in fiber, also would influence CBD being processed and expelled through the body faster.
-Water intake is another leading factor to processing anything in the body.
+If CBD is processed faster in someone with a lower BMI then it follows that an active lifestyle also would lead to CBD being processed faster, and expelled quicker.
+A higher metabolic rate means fat is being processed faster and consequently so is CBD.
+If one’s lifestyle includes plenty of fruits and vegetables, especially those high in fiber, also would influence CBD being processed and expelled through the body faster.
+Water intake is another leading factor in processing anything in the body.
 The more water that runs its course through us, the faster we expel what we intake.
 Sleep also helps boosts the body’s metabolic rate, and thus would help to expel CBD more quickly.
 Ultimately anything that promotes an increase in the body’s metabolism will speed the processing and expulsion of CBD.